ccat3z/stars/README.md

 * [plk/biber](https://github.com/plk/biber): Backend processor for BibLaTeX
 * [plk/biblatex](https://github.com/plk/biblatex): biblatex is a sophisticated bibliography system for LaTeX users.
 It has considerably more features than traditional bibtex and supports UTF-8
 * [yujincheng08/BiliRoaming](https://github.com/yujincheng08/BiliRoaming): 哔哩漫游，解除B站客户端番剧区域限制的Xposed模块，并且提供其他小功能。An Xposed module that unblocks bangumi area limit of BILIBILI with miscellaneous features.
+* [anaclumos/bing-chat-for-all-browsers](https://github.com/anaclumos/bing-chat-for-all-browsers): A simple extension that enables Bing ChatGPT on Chrome and Firefox.
 * [claytongulick/bit-sync](https://github.com/claytongulick/bit-sync): Bit-sync is a utility for synchronizing arbitrary data using the rsync algorithm in pure js
 * [camptocamp/bivac](https://github.com/camptocamp/bivac): 🏕 📦 Backup Interface for Volumes Attached to Containers
 * [BlackArch/blackarch](https://github.com/BlackArch/blackarch): An ArchLinux based distribution for penetration testers and security researchers.